Merlintrader Stock Hub • Biotech / Medtech • Updated June 24, 2026

 22. Merlintrader Bottom Line

-SeaStar Medical is a better story than it was earlier in 2026, but it is not a clean story.
+SeaStar Medical is a stronger story than it was earlier in 2026, but it remains complex.
 The clinical side has become easier to believe.
 QUELIMMUNE has FDA approval, pediatric real-world experience, completed SAVE Registry enrollment, no obvious device-related safety overhang from the reported datasets, growing hospital adoption and rising early revenue.
 The adult AKI trial gives the company a larger strategic lever that could, if successful, completely change the scale of the business.

 The financial side remains the problem.
 A company can have a valuable technology and still be a difficult equity if it lacks the cash to reach key milestones on favorable terms.
 ICU’s history of dilution, reverse split pressure and capital-market dependence means traders must respect the risk even when the clinical headlines are positive.